Gv3N/K8sPortfolio/README.md

 Replace `<full pod name>`, `<pod name>`, or `<deployment-name>` with the actual names relevant to your application.

 > **Note**: If the issue persists, refer to the [Kubernetes official documentation](https://kubernetes.io/docs/home/) for additional
 > troubleshooting guidance and resources.
-You can also customize the deployment.yml files to better suit your specific environment and machine setup.
+You can also customize the deployment.yml file to better suit your specific environment and machine setup.

 ## Usage